Business

 This is where the numbers start to diverge meaningfully.

-Australian Electricity Rates in 2025
+Australian electricity rates in 2025

-As of October 2025, Australian households pay between $0.24 and $0.43 per kWh, depending on their state, distribution network, and tariff, according to financial comparison site Canstar.
+As of October 2025, Australian households pay between $0.24 and $0.43 per kWh depending on their state, distribution network, and tariff, according to financial comparison site Canstar.

 Calculating electric cart energy cost per round:

-• A standard 48V electric golf cart draws approximately 0.8–1.2 kWh per 18-hole round (roughly 10–12 km of travel)
+• A standard 48V electric golf cart draws approximately 1.0 kWh per 18-hole round (roughly 10–12 km of travel)

-• Using 1.0 kWh/round × $0.30/kWh = $0.30 per round
+• At 1.0 kWh/round × $0.30/kWh = $0.30 per round

 • At 100 rounds/year: $30/year in electricity